ABorden23/Kickstarter-Analysis-Data-Analytics-Project/README.md

  The chart above shows the results of successful, failed, and canceled theatre launches based on the month.

- Tools Used: Pivot Tables and Pivot Charts
+ Tools Used: Pivot Tables and Pivot Charts and VLOOKUPS

 ---